 - CE European Community

+- 0474 Identification number of the Notified Body issuing the conformity according to Module C2

 - 1704220815001 Serial number

-- LUNA 2.0 Product name
+- LUNA 2.0 AI Product name

+- X

+- Waste from Electrical and Electronic Equipment (WEEE)

 Your dive instrument is manufactured with high-quality components that can be recycled and reused.
 Nevertheless, these components, if not properly managed in accordance with the regulations on electrical and electronic equipment waste, are likely to cause harm to the environment and/or to human health.
 Customers living in the European Union can contribute to protecting the environment and health by returning old products to an appropriate collection point in their neighborhood in accordance with EU Directive 2012/19/UE.
 Collection points are provided by some distributors of the products and local authorities.
 Products marked with the recycling symbol on the left must not be disposed of in normal household waste.